idaholab/virtual_test_bed/doc/content/htgr/mhtgr/sam_mhtgr_results.md

 1. +MHTGR_csv.csv+: this is a `csv` file that writes the user-specified scalar and vector variables to a comma-separated-values file.
-The data can be imported to Excel for further processing.
+The data can be imported to Excel for further processing or in Python using the `csv` module, Pandas, or other methods.

 2. +MHTGR_checkpoint_cp+: this is a sub-folder that save snapshots of the simulation data including all meshes, solutions.
 Users can restart the run from where it ended